AdobeDocs/analytics-platform.en/help/getting-started/aa-to-cja-user.md

 ### Containers have been renamed

 You specify a container for [every data view you create](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-dataviews/create-dataview.html?lang=en#containers).
-Note that you can rename any container to fit your organization's needs.

 * **Hit containers are now 'Event' containers**.
 The [!UICONTROL Person] container includes every session and event for visitors within the specified time frame.
 * **Visit containers are now 'Session' containers**.
 The [!UICONTROL Session] container lets you identify page interactions, campaigns, or conversions for a specific session.
 * **Visitor containers are now [!UICONTROL Person] containers**.
 The [!UICONTROL Person] container includes every session and event for visitors within the specified time frame.

+**What you need to do**:

+You have the option to rename any container to fit your organization's needs.

 ### `Uniques Exceeded` limitations